fl3pp/JFlepp.Maybe/README.md

 You can develop this library using Visual Studio 2019.
 Simply open the `JFlepp.Maybe.sln` in the root directory and you're good to go.

-At the moment, there is no CI pipeline set up for this project.
-If the development of this library advances I'm certainly going to set up one.
+There is a CI pipeline set up that must pass before you can merge a PR.

 ## QA